eliaskioni/RateLimitingDemo/README.md

 ### Token Bucket

 The Token Bucket algorithm uses the concept of a bucket filled with tokens.
 Each request consumes one token, and tokens are replenished at a fixed rate.
 When the bucket is empty, requests are rejected until more tokens are added.

+**Example:**

+If the token bucket has a capacity of 10 tokens and refills at 1 token per 6 seconds (10 per minute):
+- Initially, the bucket is full with 10 tokens.
+- If you make 5 requests immediately, you have 5 tokens left.
+- If you then make 8 more requests immediately, 5 will succeed and 3 will be rejected (as the bucket is now empty).
+- After 18 seconds, 3 new tokens will have been added to the bucket (at the rate of 1 token per 6 seconds).
+- You can now make 3 more requests successfully.
+- If you don't make any requests for a full minute, the bucket will refill to its maximum of 10 tokens.
+- This allows for bursts of traffic up to the bucket size while maintaining the long-term rate limit.

 **Pros:**
 - Allows for bursts of traffic (up to the bucket size)